-TreePeople, along with other environmental justice organizations with a nexus to water, participated in the collaborative development of the Los Angeles County Water Plan (CWP) in 2021-22 and assume further involvement in our third year.
-TreePeople will support community engagement around the plan's process, and participate to share community interests and concerns, drawing from what has been learned in Year One and Two.
+TreePeople, along with other environmental justice organizations with a nexus to water, participated in the collaborative development of the Los Angeles County Water Plan (CWP) in 2021-22 and will assume further involvement in our fourth year.
+In particular, participating in the Nature Based Solutions Task Force, or other opprtuniites for relevant participation with the CWP efforts.
+TreePeople will support community engagement around the plan's process and participate to share community interests and concerns, drawing from what has been learned in Years One, Two, and Three.